 If you still have concerns after discussing your issues with the auditor, you have the right to appeal the audit.
 In most cases, an agreement is reached between the ministry and the taxpayer regarding the tax owing and an appeal isn't required.
 If you discover new information that may reduce the assessment after the audit is completed, please contact the auditor.
 The information will be reviewed to determine if an adjustment is warranted.
 The auditor will try to resolve as many of the issues with the taxpayer as possible before referring the audit to his or her supervisor or manager.
 If an issue can't be resolved by the auditor, the supervisor will become involved and a further attempt made to reach an agreement.

 If agreement on the audit findings still can't be reached, you should pay that portion of the audit to which you agree to avoid further interest accruing on those amounts.
 For issues where it's determined that an appeal is required, the Collections and Enforcement Section will issue a Notice of Assessment.
 When you receive this notice, you have 30 days to forward your reasons for an appeal to the Board of Revenue Commissioners.
 Your reasons for appeal should be addressed to:

 Secretary, Board of Revenue Commissioners

 4th Floor, Room 480

 Regina, SK S4P 2H8

 The Board will set a date to hear the appeal at which you will present the reasons for your appeal.
 You may represent yourself or have someone represent you, such as a lawyer or accountant.
 The Ministry of Finance will be represented by counsel, who will present the government's case.
-Decisions of the Board of Revenue Commissioners can be appealed to the Court of Queen's Bench.
+Decisions of the Board of Revenue Commissioners can be appealed to the Court of King's Bench.